diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab04.rst

 Configure the F5 Wireshark Plugin
 =================================

-Wireshark version 3.2.1 is installed on the jumpbox.
+Wireshark version 3.2.5 is installed on the jumpbox.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wireshark 2.6 and greater have the F5 ethtrailer plugin already installed.
+Wireshark version 3.2.5 and higher have the F5 ethtrailer plugin already installed.
 You will have to update one setting in Wireshark to get it fully working:

 #.
-With Wireshark open browse to Analyze -> Enabled Protocols -> Search for F5.
+With Wireshark open click n **Analyze** -> Enabled Protocols -> Search for F5.

 #.
 Select the checkbox for F5ethtrailer.